 Tamara Hill Murphy lives with her husband Brian, an Anglican priest, in Bridgeport, CT.
 Her writing has appeared in Plough, Think Christian, and Englewood Review of Books.
-She is currently working toward her certification as a Spiritual Director and learning how to parent her four adult children.
+She is a Spiritual Director and Selah fellow with Leadership Transformations and is currently learning how to parent her four adult children.
 Find her at www.tamarahillmurphy.com or follow her at Tamara Hill Murphy-A Sacramental Life on Facebook and A_Sacramental_Life on Instagram.

 Hello, my name is Tamara (sounds like camera).

 I am Tamara Murphy: born and raised in a cynical, smalltown Northeast, I still harbor a penchant for hope and big ideas.
 After moving our entire family to the bright city of Austin, Texas, I've returned to the Northeast with my Anglican priest husband, Brian, and our scaredy-dog Leopold McGarry.
 (Savvy readers will now realize favorite television show of all time.)
 We have four children -- all at various stages of launching into life on their own, which means we've semi-officially entered the infamous season of Empty Nest.
-In January 2016, we delightedly welcomed our first daughter-in-law into the family.
+In January 2016, we delightedly welcomed a daughter-in-law into the family and looking forward to adding a son-in-law in April 2020.

 I've been writing at this blog since 2006, and have discovered a few things about the world and about myself in the process.
 Namely: I believe in paradox and mystery more than tips and techniques.
 I've discovered that it's possible to read too many Bible verses, and not enough novels; sing too many worship songs and not enough blues; drink too much grape juice and not enough wine.